SamBall999/Uber-Directed-Graph-Optimisation/README.md

 5 3 4
 ````

 It can be seen that truck 4 is chosen as the best driver due to a combination of its proximity and lower petrol factor.
 Thus if the petrol consumption factors were to be changed, a different result would occur.
-(This is a variation of the example given in the brief and thus the differences between the original and added petrol feature are evident, as truck 0 is chosen in the original brief.)
+(This is a variation of the original example and thus the differences between the original and added petrol feature are evident, as truck 0 is chosen in the original example.)

 It can also be observed that the overall cost of the route has been altered by the petrol factor, as can be seen by the 'multiple solutions cost 18' line which was originally 'multiple solutions cost 9'.
 Hence the effects of the multiplying factor can be clearly seen.